Posted January 11th, 2019 by Amy Danise

-Liability car insurance pays out when you cause a car accident.
-It will pay for the medical bills and property damage for others.
-Here are important things to know about liability insurance for your car:
+Liability car insurance pays others when you cause a car accident.
+It will pay for the medical bills and property damage to others.
+Here are important things to know about liability insurance:

 - Liability car insurance does not pay for any damage to your own car.
-If you want that type of insurance, buy comprehensive and collision insurance.
-If you have a car loan, your lender probably already requires them.
+If you want that type of coverage, buy collision and comprehensive insurance.
+If you have a car loan or lease, you're probably already required to buy them.

 Is car insurance required in every state?

-No, not all states require car insurance.
+No, not all states require liability insurance.
 But every state except New Hampshire requires some form of "financial responsibility."
 In those states, you can skip car insurance and instead post a bond or deposit cash with the state.
-Most people find it easier to buy car insurance rather than give the state about $50,000 or more.
+Most people find it easier to get car insurance quotes and buy insurance rather than give the state about $50,000 or more.